aliclark/gnocchi/README.md

 The adversary can:
  * Convince the client to send to their own server with the victim's pubkey
+ * Convince the client to send to their own server their own pubkey
  * Read the packet and source, destination details
  * Intercept a client's knock and send it as their own